 Test Garden Tip: Check local restrictions before planting; it may be considered an invasive species in your area.

 Chinese tallow tree (Sapium sebiferum) is a good replacement for poplars in warmer regions because it encounters fewer pests.
 It can show good fall color and grows with a rounded shape.
 At a growth rate of 12 to 18 inches per year, it eventually reaches up to 40 feet.
 Although it's a good shade tree, avoid placing it near decks, patios, or terrace gardens because the flower and fruit litter can be a problem.
+Instead, tuck boost privacy with this fast-growing tree by placing it in a back corner of your landscape.
 Zones 8-10

 Test Garden Tip: Check local restrictions before planting; it is considered an invasive species in some regions.